ceresward/factorio-logiNetChannels/README.md

 ## Roadmap

+_A checkmark means the item is completed and has been pushed into the `develop` branch_

 ### 1.1
-- [ ] Solution to allow channel entities to be blueprinted
+- [X] Solution to allow channel entities to be blueprinted
-- [ ] Assign labels to channels to help keep track of the channel purpose
+- [X] Assign labels to channels to help keep track of the channel purpose
 - [ ] Per-player setting to show or hide channel information on hover

 ### 1.2